jonpalle/hello-world/README.md

 # hello-world
-My very firs repository for learning GitHub
+My very first repository for learning GitHub

+I work for Oticon A/S in Denmark in a small team called Team Continuous.